g-despot/graph-embedding-evaluator/README.md

 ## Generate the documentation

 You can generate the documentation for this project by running `make html` in the `/docs` directory.
-Just make sure that you have the theme **sphinx-rtd-theme**  installed by running:
+Make sure that you have the theme **sphinx-rtd-theme**  installed by running:

 ```bash
 pip install sphinx_rtd_theme